Hel3330/hel3330/README.md

 ## Hi there 👋
-Helal from afghanistan i am studing in uia in kristiansand. i relley enjoy lerning about infarmation teknology.
+Helal from afghanistan i am studing in uia in kristiansand. i relley enjoy lerning about teknology.

 i free tim i like to play fotball.